• Skip to primary navigation

 • Make them on the smaller side because kids always want more than one!

-• This recipe is easily modifiable, so feel free to play around with ingredients.
+• Feel free to play around with ingredients.
 Example: chia seeds can be used in place of flax meal.
+Also, shredded coconut can be mixed in for a taste of coconut.

 My Flax Meal Pick